Mohammadpur, Dhaka | editor@sarpo.net

 Aspen is a type of firewood that is known for its high BTU rating.
 This means that it burns hot and long, making it ideal for wood-burning stoves and fireplace inserts.
 Aspen also has a low moisture content, which means that it produces less smoke and fewer sparks than other types of wood.

-If you’re looking for a firewood that will give you a warm, comfortable fire without all the hassle, aspen is the way to go.
+If you’re looking for firewood that will give you a warm, comfortable fire without all the hassle, Aspen is the way to go.

 Aspen Firewood for Sale